 There’s an old “Auntie” that steals the show even though we never see her.

 A great film!
 It had better win EVERYTHING!!!!!

 Yeah…after a day of sitting in front row aisle seats and my neck becoming permanently craned to the right, there I was, sitting in a great center seat in the back row watching smugly as others resigned themselves to the front seats.
 And then the AFI Fest volunteer welcomed us and said he hoped we would like The Selfish Giant.

 Um…what??????
 Not My Afghanistan?????
 Oh crap.

 My Afghanistan was the hardest ticket to get.
 I had tried online for days before finally getting that ticket!

 Never mind.
 The Selfish Giant was really good.
 It was a UK film about two boys expelled from school who make money stealing copper wire.
-Illegal & dangerous and horses are involved so you know something tragic happens.
+Illegal, dangerous, and horses are involved so you know something tragic happens.
 I was glad I had a Kleenex Pocket Pack in my purse.

 I saw three other movies yesterday:

-The main character is a 14-yo girl and one of the directors said she was 14 in 1992, which is when the movie takes place.
-The Soviet Union has collapsed and there are bread lines, thugs & guns, one of which the girl and her best friend find themselves in possession of.
+The main character is a 14-yo girl and one of the directors was 14 in 1992, which is when the movie takes place.
+The Soviet Union has just collapsed and there are bread lines, thugs & guns, one of which the girl and her best friend find themselves in possession of.
 Very tense moments with that gun throughout the movie.
 It had one of those great endings that leaves you wondering what happened next.